weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 * **Soft-state**: there are no consistency guarantees since updates might not yet have converged
 * **Eventually consistent**: if the system functions long enough, after some writes, all nodes will be consistent.

-Eventual consistency is chosen over strong consistency, to ensure high availability.
-Nevertheless, write and read consistency are tunable, so you have some influence on the tradeoff between availability and consistency.
+Eventual consistency makes writes faster, so Weaviate uses it to help ensure high availability.
+Read and write consistency are tunable, so you can tradeoff between availability and consistency to match your application needs.

 *The animation below is an example of how a write or a read is performed with Weaviate with a replication factor of 3 and 8 nodes.
 The blue node acts as coordinator node.
 The consistency level is set to `QUORUM`, so the coordinator node only waits for two out of three responses before sending the result back to the client.*